 Change is coming

 Despite the objections of marketers, the digital marketing industry is responding to the demand for change.

-Online advertising does still pay for much of the free internet, and people do understand that free content comes at a price.
-But in general they prefer that the price wasn’t their personal data.
+Online advertising still pays for much of the free internet, and people understand that free content comes at a price.
+But in general, they prefer that the price wasn’t their personal data.